 This leads to two central results.

 First, the amplitude of the primordial magnetic field is no longer an input parameter but becomes a required prediction of the baryogenesis dynamics.
-We show that reproducing the observed baryon density robustly requires PMF strengths of order $B\sim 10^{10}\ $T, at the QCD epoch \cite {Brandenburg1996,Forbes2000,Boyanovsky2005,Boeckel2012,Tevzadze2012} Remarkably, this value coincides with predictions from causal QCD magnetogenesis based on plasma turbulence or bubble dynamics during the QGP--HG transition \cite {Brandenburg1996,Forbes2000,Boyanovsky2005,Boeckel2012,Tevzadze2012}.
+We show that reproducing the observed baryon density robustly requires PMF strengths of order $B\sim 10^{10}\ $T, at the QCD epoch \cite {Brandenburg1996,Forbes2000,Boyanovsky2005,Boeckel2012,Tevzadze2012}.
+Remarkably, this value coincides with predictions from causal QCD magnetogenesis mechanisms involving plasma turbulence and instabilities during the QGP--HG transition, as well as bubble dynamics in scenarios featuring a first-order transition \cite {Brandenburg1996,Forbes2000,Boyanovsky2005,Boeckel2012,Tevzadze2012}.
 This agreement is highly non-trivial: it indicates that the exotic brane-induced C/CP-violating dynamics required for baryogenesis naturally select the same magnetic-field amplitude produced by standard QCD plasma physics.
 The PMF amplitude is thus not tuned but emerges as a predictive link between beyond-Standard-Model baryogenesis and standard microphysics.

 Second, spatial fluctuations of the magnetic vector potential induce baryon-density inhomogeneities.
 Using a semi-analytical two-point method, we show that the resulting baryon-density power spectrum is universally white noise on large scales ($P_{\delta }(k)\propto k^{0}$), independently of the PMF spectral index.
 This universality originates from the short-range correlations of a causal PMF combined with the strongly non-linear mapping between the magnetic potential and baryon-number production.
 The corresponding baryon isocurvature mode is statistically independent of the primordial adiabatic fluctuations and its amplitude lies far below current CMB bounds \cite{Planck2018}.
 While not an observable signature, it constitutes a robust internal prediction of the scenario and establishes its compatibility with existing cosmological constraints.